guoyangzhao/guoyangzhao.github.io/_pages/about.md

 For more info
 ------
-To find out more about me, please contact my e-mail!
+To find out more about me, please contact my e-mail: zhaoguoyang361@163.com